germ-mark/multi-mls-id/draft-xue-multi-mls.md

 # Group Operations

-Similar to MLS, MMLS provides a participant appliation programming interface (API) with the following functions:
+Similar to MLS, MMLS provides a participant application programming interface (API) with the following functions:

 * INIT